What is Nano (NANO)? A beginner’s guide

 Nano team and history

 Nano was developed by Colin LeMahieu, a software engineer with prior experience at tech giants like Dell and AMD.
-He founded RaiBlocks in 2014, launched the currency in 2015 and turned his attention to the project full time in 2017.
+He founded RaiBlocks in 2014, launched the cryptocurrency in 2015 and turned his attention to the project full time in 2017.

 In the whitepaper introducing Nano, LeMahieu outlines three core drawbacks of bitcoin that he wants to overcome: